 If you answered yes to these questions, it's time to have a professional evaluate your ventilation system.
 We emphasize this not only as a company that would love the opportunity to earn your business, but ;also as professionals in this industry who have worked with many restaurant owners and other commercial kitchen establishments throughout the years.
 We know the damage, headaches and revenue loss that a poor vent hood and ventilation system causes.
 If you have any issues let us help with the solutions.
 Please contact us at email@example.com.
 We can take the guess work out process and ensure your commercial kitchen is operating at its optimum level.

 In regards to the "front door check" the problem again lies with unbalanced air.
 If replacement air doesn't come in then it also cannot go out the exhaust hood.
 Building pressure becomes too negative due to the exhaust fan sucking too hard on the inside of a restaurant.
 Additionally, without the flow of exhaust air the hood may not capture and contain steam and grease vapor.
 The range of problems and issues that arise due to unbalanced air is broad.

-Other signs your oven hood system is not working and the air in your facility is not balance:
+Other signs your vent hood system is not working and the air in your facility is not balanced:

 - Smoke hovers

 - Temperature control settings must be constantly changed